|

 Sure!
 For simple backups, burning a backup CD or copying with Windows Explorer works just fine.

 But if you do daily backups of 5 or 6 folders, Backup will remember those folders and their corresponding backup locations.
 And if you backup 200 GB of video over a slow network or USB connection, Backup saves time by only copying the files which are new or changed.
-You can even schedule Backup to run unattended every night at 2 AM.

 Once you've run Backup a few times and you're sure that it's doing what you want, there are two ways to take yourself out of the loop.

 First, you can check "Auto-Backup".
 Then all you have to do is start the program.
-Instead of pausing to let you change the files
+Instead of pausing to let you change the files selected for copying, the update will start automatically.

 Second, you can schedule your operating system to start Backup for you!
 On Windows XP, use the Scheduled Tasks control panel.
 On Mac OS X, use MacScheduler.